SC agrees to list after summer vacation pleas against abrogation of Article 370

 The Supreme Court on Monday agreed to consider listing after summer vacation the pleas challenging the Centre’s decision to abrogate provisions of Article 370 which had given special status to Jammu and Kashmir.

 “This is the Article 370 matter.
-The delimitation is also going on,” the senior lawyer said.
+The delimitation is also going on,” the senior lawyer, appearing for interveners Radha Kumar (academic and author) and Kapil Kak (retired officer of the Indian Air Force), said.

 “Let me see,” the CJI said, adding, “This is a five-judge matter.
 I will have to reconstitute the bench.”

-The court agreed to re-constitute a five-judge bench to hear pleas after summer vacation.
+The apex court agreed to re-constitute a five-judge bench hear pleas after summer vacation.

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️